Skip to main

 AMA Credit Designation Statement

-The American Association for Thoracic Surgery designates this live activity for AMA PRA Category 1 Credits™.
+The American Association for Thoracic Surgery designates this live educational activity for a maximum of 15 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Successful completion of this CME activity enables the learner to earn credit toward the CME requirement of the American Board of Surgery’s Continuous Certification program.
 It is the CME activity provider's responsibility to submit learner completion information to ACCME for the purpose of granting ABS credit.